imtonystark/Corona-Game-functions/README.md

 # Corona-Game-functions
-Example game functions for Corona SDK
+Example game functions written in Lua, for the Corona SDK.